controlshift/slate/source/includes/_authenticated_api_signatures.md

 All of the same post-signature actions that the platform usually supports including webhooks, CRM syncs, and other integrations will still be triggered, in the same way they are for normal signatures.

+For organisations that require email confirmation, a confirmation email will be sent to the action taker.

 | Field                     |   Explanation                                                              |
 | ------------------------- | ------------------------------------------------------------------------ |